RentDynamics/ng-forms/README.md

 ### BootstrapSelect ```rd-bootstrap-select```
-presentation-layer component which works hand-in-hand with any directive which implements the Select interface
+Presentation-layer component which works hand-in-hand with any directive which implements the Select interface

-- you can make your own Select presentation-layer component(s)!!
+- You can make your own Select presentation-layer component(s)!!

-#### example
+#### Example

 ```HTML